unicode-org/cldr/docs/ldml/tr35-keyboards.md

 _Attribute:_ `locale` (required)

-This mandatory attribute represents the primary locale of the keyboard using Unicode locale identifiers (see [LDML](tr35.md)) - for example `"el"` for Greek.
+This attribute represents the primary locale of the keyboard using BCP 47 [Unicode locale identifiers](tr35.md#Canonical_Unicode_Locale_Identifiers) - for example `"el"` for Greek.
 Sometimes, the locale may not specify the base language.
 For example, a Devanagari keyboard for many languages could be specified by BCP-47 code: `"mul-Deva"`.
 For further details, see [Keyboard IDs](#Keyboard_IDs).

 **Example** (for illustrative purposes only, not indicative of the real data)